FREQUENTLY ASKED QUESTIONS:

 Where and when will the coaches meeting be held?

-The coaches meeting will be held on July 31, 2017, at the Outrigger Canoe Club located at the Diamond Head end of Waikiki.
-Exact time is TBD, but usually occurs between 6:00 and 7:00 PM.
+The coaches meeting will be held at the Outrigger Canoe Club located at the Diamond Head end of Waikiki.
+The meeting usually occurs between 6:00 and 7:00 PM.

 Will we have to bring our own practice balls?